 Papum Pare District, Arunachal Pradesh

-Papum Pare District is an administrative district in the state of Arunachal Pradesh, India.
-It is situated about 20 km from Itanagar, the state capital of Arunachal Pradesh.
-The district headquarters is located at Yupia.
-Nyishi and Galo are the main languages spoken in the district.
-The district covers a total geographical area of 3,462 km².
+Papum Pare is an administrative district in Arunachal Pradesh, India.
+The district is located about 20 km from Itanagar, the capital of Arunachal Pradesh.
+Its administrative headquarters is in Yupia.
+Nyishi and Galo are the major languages spoken in the district.
+The district covers a total area of 3,462 km².

 List of Circles in Papum Pare District